seanofw/opentk-faq/OpenTK_FAQ.md

 ### What is OpenTK?

-OpenTK is a library that provides high-speed access to native OpenGL, OpenCL, and OpenAL for .NET programs.
+OpenTK is a library that provides high-speed access to native [OpenGL](#What-is-OpenGL), [OpenCL](#What-is-OpenCL), and [OpenAL](#What-is-OpenAL) for .NET programs.
 OpenTK aims to make working with OpenGL, OpenCL, and OpenAL in .NET-supported languages like C# similar in both performance and feel to the equivalent C code, while still running in a managed (and safe!) environment.

 Note that OpenTK is _not_ a high-level library:  It’s not a game engine, or a framework, or a full renderer, or a complete audio system by itself.
 Instead, it’s the low-level foundation on which you can _build_ those kinds of things.
 If you want a framework or a renderer or a game engine that’s already built, there are lots of those elsewhere on the Internet.

+OpenTK also includes a convenient math library for common graphics types like vectors and matrices, so that you don’t have to implement those yourself or find another library to provide them.
+These types are designed to be very fast and flexible, and they include considerable functionality out-of-the-box too.

-### What is OpenGL?
+#### What is OpenGL?

-OpenGL is a cross-platform graphics-rendering library, originally developed by [Silicon Graphics (SGI)](https://www.sgi.com), and now maintained by the [Khronos group](https://www.khronos.org).
+[OpenGL](https://en.wikipedia.org/wiki/OpenGL) is a cross-platform graphics-rendering library, originally developed by [Silicon Graphics (SGI)](https://www.sgi.com), and now maintained by the [Khronos group](https://www.khronos.org).
 OpenGL is used for everything from video games to CAD tools to web browsers to mobile phones.

+#### What is OpenCL?

+[OpenCL](https://en.wikipedia.org/wiki/OpenCL) is a cross-platform parallel-computation specification, originally developed by [Apple](https://www.apple.com), and now maintained by the [Khronos group](https://www.khronos.org).
+It’s primarily used for performing computation on GPUs that would otherwise be computed less efficiently on CPUs, but it can also be used to control digital signal processors (DSPs), field-programmable gate arrays (FPGAs), and other kinds of hardware compute accelerators.

+#### What is OpenAL?

+[OpenAL]() is a cross-platform 3D audio library, originally developed by [Loki Software](https://en.wikipedia.org/wiki/Loki_Software), and released as an [open specification](https://openal.org/) by [Creative Labs](https://us.creative.com/), with multiple implementations in both hardware and software.
+OpenAL is used in lots of games to provide both sound effects and music and is the successor to EAX and A3D.

 ### What operating systems are supported by OpenTK?